Hurry, selected offers ending soon Book now.

-Your kitchen is a space where everyone comes together.
-From preparing delicious meals to helping your children with homework, there’s no doubt that this area is one of the most social in the home.
-That’s why it’s so important to create a space that works for you.
+Your kitchen is a space where everyone comes together, from preparing delicious meals to helping your children with homework.
+That’s why it’s so important to create a kitchen that works for you.

 If you’re planning a kitchen renovation, it’s not always easy to find the right balance between practical and stylish.
-To help you create something special, we’ve put together our expert advice on choosing a fitted kitchen.
-From getting it right in the planning phase to finding your space, you’ll find plenty of information below.
+To help you create something special, we’ve put together a selection of fitted kitchen ideas.

 Dunham kitchen by Magnet.
 Smooth matt finish traditional or modern style available in over 20 colours.

 Adding a new kitchen to your home is an exciting prospect.
-While many of us start to think about design and décor first, one of the most critical parts of the planning phase is budget.
+While many of us start to think about design and décor first, one of the most critical parts of the planning phase is setting a budget for your new kitchen.
 Your finances will determine what type of kitchen you can afford and dictate the choices you make throughout the process.

-How much is a new kitchen?
-It depends on what work you want to complete.
+The cost of a fitted kitchen depends on the work you want completed.
 Minor adjustments, like new cabinets and worktops, are likely to be much cheaper than a full kitchen extension with updates to all your appliances.

 To decide your budget, it’s a good idea to ask yourself the following questions: